 If you get a 40-lb pig into the smoker by 9 am, you’re doing fine for a 4 or 5 o’clock serving.
 Close the smoker on your loaded-up spit and pig, pop the spike of a meat thermometer in the hole, and open a beer.
 Watch the thermometer for the first half hour or so until the temperature hangs steadily at around 250 degrees Fahrenheit when the smoker is closed.
 It can take a minute to get up to temp after opening and closing.
 If it’s too hot inside, remove some coals; if too cool, add coals.
-You’ll probably have too many.
+You’ll probably have too many at the beginning.
 Every half hour or so, check the thermometer and the coals.
 This is the easy part.
 Pace yourself with that beer.

 To prepare for pulling the pork off the carcass, set up an eight-foot sheet of plywood on sawhorses at about waist-height or higher.
 Cover this with a clean, heavy plastic tarp and tape the corners underneath.
 Have several sizes of very sharp knives handy.
-Your pork-pulling team should be wearing plastic gloves.
+Your pork-pulling team should be wearing plastic or rubber gloves.
 The pig will still be too hot to pull for at least twenty minutes, so everybody has time to drool at it and take selfies with the poor beast.

 Cut off the hide (cracklings) first and lay them in a pile for afficionados.
 If your guests have the patience, let the pig cool some more.
 Then start cutting and pulling.
-Pulled pork is juicier, although your pig will be plenty tender.
+Pulled pork is juicier, although your pig will be plenty tender if cut.
 The fruit inside will be fully cooked, and its moisture has steamed the pig slowly from the inside while the coals roasted the outside.
 Tasty and mysteriously savory!
 Put the fruit aside on a separate platter.
 Leave the ribs stuck together in clumps or the meat will fall off them too soon.
 Really, it’s hard to go wrong.
 Pile up the meat on platters and put it on a table with the fruit, a few cracklings, some round, sliced buns, some BBQ sauce for the philistines, and get out of the way.
 Pork-pullers get first pick at the meat, by the way, and pickings have no calories.

 If you are so inclined, you can simmer up the head and feet to make powerful, intensely gelatinous broth.
 Or give them to some crazy guest.
 (I never ask what they’re going to do with it.)
 Ditto the cracklings, which should, properly speaking, be deep-fried to complete their transformation into food of the gods, but everybody’s different.